-8.1 Before flight The pilot should work with the OO to ensure that the declaration loaded into the FR is correct in all aspects for the planned task.
-However, that does not make the OO responsible for a denied claim if the pilot's declaration is incorrect.
-If there is more than one FR in the glider, inform the OO on which device(s) are to record the task, that is, are to be controlled by the OO per SC3-2.0b or 3.0e.
+8.1 Before flight Work with your OO to ensure that the declaration loaded into the FR is correct in all aspects for the planned task.
+However, that does not make the OO responsible for a denied claim if the declaration is incorrect.
+Inform the OO on which device(s) are to record the task, that is, are to be controlled by the OO per SC3-2.0b or 3.0e.

-8.2 Independent evidence of take-off and landing The pilot should ensure that the time and point of take-off and the landing has been witnessed and recorded for comparison with the FR or PR data.
+8.2 Independent evidence of take-off Ensure that the time and point of take-off has been witnessed and recorded for comparison with the FR or PR data.
 If not witnessed by the OO, times may be confirmed by checking the official log of take-offs and landings, or by evidence from a reliable witness that is countersigned later by the OO.